The-OpenDAO/sos-market/README.md

-# sosMarket
+# Polkamarkets

-sosMarket is an Autonomous Prediction Market Protocol built for cross-chain information exchange and trading, based on Polkadot.
+Polkamarkets is an Autonomous Prediction Market Protocol built for cross-chain information exchange and trading, based on Polkadot.

 ## Project Overview